MouraCosta/MusicSender/docs/README.rst

 ============

 A little app that sends music dinamically or update a music catalogue to another device automatically.
-The scripts that composes the application is "client.py" and "server.py".
-These scripts were created to be independent and with the capability of running in any machine (See also `Dependencies`_).
+There's two ways to use this program, You can use the command line version or gui version or both at the same time (i.e in different modes).
+See `Terminal`_ to know how to use the terminal version, or the `User interface app`_

 Command line arguments
 ======================